plaited/plaited/libs/rite/README.md

 });
 ```

-### fireEvent
+### t.fireEvent

 #### How it works

 When `t.fireEvent` is passed an `Element` and an event `type` it will trigger
-that event type the `Element`.
-We can subsequently assert some change.
+that event type on the `Element`.
+We can then subsequently assert some change.

 Further we can also pass it an optional third argument object with the following
 type signature